andreaskaris/sosreport-operator/README.md

 make bundle REGISTRY=quay.io/akaris
 ~~~

-Now, simply commit the current snapshot of the repository.
+Now, simply commit the current snapshot of the repository with a valid tag (e.g. 0.0.1).

-Quay will automatically build an image from the latest snapshot.
+Quay will automatically build an image from the tag.

 ## Generating OLM index images